 - Accessibility: Our searchroom is in a building with a range of accessibility features.
 Click here for accessibility information for the Record Office.

-- Our searchroom is remains open throughout our opening hours.
+- Our searchroom remains available throughout our opening hours.

 - We are not able to produce documents from the strongrooms between 12-2.15pm

 The record office closes for two weeks each winter to allow staff to work on a number of projects aimed at improving access to our collections.
 For information on our closure work, you can read our previous reports

 CARN reader’s ticket